 21+ BEAUTIFUL ACRES TO ROAM

 Our campground community sits on a large plot of land shadowed by the Texas Hill Country.
 It’s a vibrant landscape populated by 15 tiny houses, 9 cottages, 3 tipis, 36 RV sites and 22 primitive campsites.
-Beyond the meandering paths of these dwellings, you can hike or bike to enjoy the natural terrain around the rock quarry, future home of our outdoor movie theatre.
+Beyond the meandering paths of these dwellings, you can hike or bike to enjoy the natural terrain around the rock quarry.
 For it was the mysterious fossils and artifacts found in these hills that gave us the inspiration for our name.

 We are lovers of the outdoors, but we are also lovers of luxurious environments where aesthetics are held to a higher standard.
 Both of these things just feel good on our skin.
 That’s why our tiny houses, cottages and tipis are designed for the modern world with stylish furnishings and plush bedding.
 We designed Mystic Quarry to appeal to those for whom posh accommodations are the greatest form of escape.
 Some people like to call it glamping.
 And that’s okay with us.

 MYSTIC QUARRY: Seeking a Higher Campground

 The Trents are up for a challenge.
 “We were the quintessential power couple,” says Courtney.
 “Not a power couple – that’s so cliché,” she corrects herself.
 “But definitely corporate.”
 When they met in Dallas in 2006, she was a senior manager in banking and insurance, while Jim was a Silicon Valley executive.
 “She was constantly being called to New York,” he says, “while I was pulled to the West Coast.”
 They married in 2009 without slowing down.
 In 2012, Jim moved to California, while Courtney stayed behind in Dallas to see the two youngest of their five children through high school.